Tom Hayhoe: Healthcare

 Having studied health policy and economics with Professor Alain Enthoven while at Stanford, Hayhoe was invited in 1981 to join the group that developed health policy for the newly formed Social Democratic Party (SDP), and in 1985 was appointed to the first of a number of appointments as a lay member, non-executive director and finally deputy chairman of health authorities covering the boroughs of Ealing, Hammersmith and Fulham, and Hounslow in West London, serving until 2000.
-He has since served as chairman of the West London Pathology Consortium (a collaboration between a number of acute hospitals in West London), chairman of the North West London sub-committee of the Advisory Committee for Clinical Excellence Awards, and as a director of MediHome Limited (a provider of out-of-hospital nursing and therapy services).
-Between 2005 and 2010 he served as chairman of Building Better Health West London (a Local Improvement Finance Trust company building community and primary care facilities for the NHS in West London).
+He subsequently served as chairman of the West London Pathology Consortium (a collaboration between a number of acute hospitals in West London), chairman of the North West London sub-committee of the Advisory Committee for Clinical Excellence Awards, and as a director of MediHome Limited (a provider of out-of-hospital nursing and therapy services).

+Between 2005 and 2010 Hayhoe served as chairman of Building Better Health West London (a Local Improvement Finance Trust company building community and primary care facilities for the NHS in West London).
 He was appointed Chairman of West Middlesex University Hospital NHS Trust in October 2010 and a Trustee of Versus Arthritis (formerly Arthritis Research UK) in 2012.

-In 2015 he became Chairman of West London Mental Health NHS Trust (renamed West London NHS Trust in 2018) which is responsible for local inpatient and community mental health services in the London boroughs of Ealing, Hammersmith and Hounslow, for the Cassel Hospital, and for nationally commissioned high security psychiatric services including Broadmoor Hospital.
-He co-founded the Disabled NHS Directors Network in 2020 and served as its first chair.
+In 2015 Hayhoe became Chairman of West London Mental Health NHS Trust (renamed West London NHS Trust in 2018) which is responsible for local inpatient and community mental health services in the London boroughs of Ealing, Hammersmith and Hounslow, for the Cassel Hospital, and for nationally commissioned high security psychiatric services including Broadmoor Hospital.
+In 2016 he was appointed to the Chairs' Advisory Board for NHS Improvement.

+Following the establishment by the Government of Jersey of an Advisory Board for the Crown Dependency's Health and Community Services in 2023, Hayhoe was appointed as its first permanent chair but departed after little more than a month citing differences in working style with the Jersey government minister, Deputy Tom Binet only days after announcing plans to spend taxpayers' money efficiently, make the system more transparent and improve the board's engagement with the public.

+Governance, organisation and regulation

+Hayhoe has worked extensively in regulatory roles alongside his other appointments, serving as an Executive Reviewer for the Care Quality Commission and an external assessor for the College of Policing and chairing Fitness to Practise Panels for the Nursing and Midwifery Council and Disciplinary Committee hearings for the Association of Chartered Certified Accountants.

+In 2024 he was appointed chair of the Taxation Disciplinary Board and chair of the Legal Services Consumer Panel of the Legal Services Board.
+In December that year he was appointed Covid Counter-Fraud Commissioner in HM Treasury on a one-year contract to examine an estimated £7.6 billion of Covid-related fraud with a remit stretching beyond disputed PPE contracts to include spuriously received business support loans and grants; erroneously claimed furlough payments; and abuse of the Eat Out to Help Out scheme.